Issues Tracker Site

 - resolution:duplicate – A duplicate of an already reported issue.

-- If the issue is closed and there is no resolution label, it means that the issue was fixed and merged to the
+- If an issue is closed and there is no resolution label, it means that the issue was fixed and merged to the

 - Browser labels — for browser-specific bugs: